w3f/polkadot-wiki/docs/learn/learn-staking.md

 mitigated by the validator operator running separate validators; each validator is considered its own entity for purposes of slashing, just as they are for staking rewards.

-As an example, assume BIG_COMPANY has 50 validators that all go offline at the same time, thus causing a 1% unresponsiveness slash to their nominators.
-In this example, the nominator has nominated five validators, two of which are with BIG_COMPANY (BC_1 and BC_2) and three are with other validators that do not belong to BIG_COMPANY (OV_1, OV_2, and OV_3).
-In this era, BC_1 is the active validator for this nominator, BC_2 and OV_1 are inactive, and OV_2 and OV_3 are waiting.
-The nominator will be slashed 1% of bonded stake, since BC_1 is the active validator.
-The inactive and waiting validators (BC_2 and OV_1 through 3) don't have any effect on this, since they are not actively validating.
-Any nominator actively nominating BC_2 also receives a 1% slash, but any nominator actively nominating OV_1 is unaffected.

 In rare instances, a nominator may be actively nominating several validators in a single era.
 In this case, the slash is proportionate to the amount staked to that specific validator.
-For instance, if another nominator had their stake split 50% to BC_1 and 50% to OV_1, they would receive a slash of 0.5% (50% of 1%).
-If a nominator were actively nominating BC_1 and BC_2, again with 50% of their stake allocated to each, they would still end up with a 1% slash, since a 1% slash is applied to both halves of their stake.
 Note that you cannot control the percentage of stake you have allocated to each validator or choose who your active validator will be (except in the trivial case of nominating a single validator).
 Staking allocations are controlled by the [Phragmén algorithm](learn-phragmen.md).